 A surge of Democratic candidates ahead of the 2018 midterms helped the party regain control of the House, but ahead of the 2020 elections, a record number of Republicans have filed for office.

-Fox News reported Friday that last year alone, 781 GOP candidates have filed federal paperwork to run for a House seat, the most ever recorded in an odd year at the Federal Election Commission.
+Fox News Friday that last year alone, 781 GOP candidates have filed federal paperwork to run for a House seat, the most ever recorded in an odd year at the Federal Election Commission.

 That’s an increase from 593 Republican candidates who filed in 2017 when Democrats saw a massive number of candidates — 937 — file for office.